unobserved-io/furtherance-swiftui/README.md

 The easiest way to build Furtherance is with [Xcode](https://apps.apple.com/us/app/xcode/id497799835?mt=12).
 Just open the .xcodeproj file and click Run.

 ### Use
-Type in the name of the task you are working on, add some #tags, and press start.
+Type in the name of the task you are working on, optionally add a `@Project`, some `#tags`, and a `$rate`, and press start.
 That's really all there is to it.

 ## Contribute